-Vice President, Treasurer and Chief Financial Officer

-Pursuant to the Florida Supreme Court's ruling in Engle v.
+J. Bryant Kirkland III Vice President, Treasurer and Chief Financial Officer Pursuant to the Florida Supreme Court's ruling in Engle v.
 Liggett Group Inc., which decertified the Engle class on a prospective basis, former class members had until January 2008 to file individual lawsuits.
 Lawsuits by individuals requesting the benefit of the Engle ruling are referred to as the "Engle progeny" cases.
 In October 2013, the Company announced a settlement of the claims of over 4,900 Engle progeny plaintiffs.
-Notwithstanding the settlement, the claims of approximately 310 Engle progeny plaintiffs remain pending.
+Notwithstanding the settlement, the claims of approximately 300 Engle progeny plaintiffs remain pending.
 For more information on the Engle case and on the settlement, see "Note 7.
 Contingencies."

-(i) Engle Progeny Cases with trial dates through March 31, 2016.
+(i) Engle Progeny Cases with trial dates through June 30, 2016.

 Alvarez, et al. v.
 R.J.
 Reynolds, et al., Case No. 07-030302 CA 32, Circuit Court of the 11th Judicial Circuit, Miami-Dade County (case filed 09/17/14).
 Two individuals suing.
-The case is scheduled for trial starting 07/20/15.
+The case is scheduled for trial in 11/15.